 Many implementation strategies could be considered for any given option.
 However, given that several options could be pursued simultaneously and that option elements could be combined in different and creative ways, identifying implementation strategies that cut across options could be an important first step.
-One possible such strategy could be the development, pilot testing and iterative redevelopment of a package of communication materials that highlight the ways in which knowledge brokering can support policy-making and innovative examples of knowledge-brokering mechanisms and models that others can adopt or adapt.
-The BRIDGE summaries are a step in this direction (Lavis, Catallo, Permanand et al., 2013; Lavis, Catallo, Jessani et al., 2013; Lavis, Jessani et al., 2013).
+As we also pointed out in the companion policy brief (Lavis, Permanand et al., 2013), one possible such strategy could be the development, pilot testing and iterative redevelopment of a package of communication materials that highlight the ways in which knowledge brokering can support policy-making and innovative examples of knowledge-brokering mechanisms and models that others can adopt or adapt.
+The BRIDGE summaries are a step in this direction (Lavis, Catallo, Permanand et al., 2013; Lavis, Catallo, Jessani et al., 2013).